tldr-pages/tldr/pages/common/git-imerge.md

 `git-imerge continue`

-- Finish merge or rebaes, after all conflicts are resolved:
+- Finish a merge or a rebase, after all conflicts are resolved:

 `git-imerge finish`